jakubtomsu/jakubtomsu.github.io/content/posts/odin_comp_speed.md

 > Edit 2026-01-22: Added a section about parapoly, and more `-o:minimal` info.

 > Edit 2026-01-23: A small section about checking dependency IR

+> Edit 2026-02-10: Linked graph generator and new ufmt version